TheGeekMax/Project-Lazy/README.md

 # Project-Lazy

-Project lazy is a project to make people more lazy to do spritesheet
+Project lazy is a project to make people more lazy when working on spritesheet

 originally made for world map builder but can be used for other app that need spritesheet